 (b) a hospital other than a public hospital referred to in paragraph (a), means person conducting or managing that other hospital;

-“medical practitioner” has the meaning given by section 3 of the Medical Act 1894;
+medical practitioner has the meaning given by section 3 of the Medical Act 1894;

-“the Department” means the department of the Public Service of the State principally assisting the Minister in the administration of this Act;
+the Department means the department of the Public Service of the State principally assisting the Minister in the administration of this Act;

-“the Executive Director, Public Health,” means the person holding or acting in the office of the Executive Director, Public Health and Scientific Support Services, in the Department;
+the Executive Director, Public Health, means the person holding or acting in the office of the Executive Director, Public Health and Scientific Support Services, in the Department;

-“the Society” means the society incorporated by Royal Charter under the name of the Australian Red Cross Society;
+the Society means the society incorporated by Royal Charter under the name of the Australian Red Cross Society;

-“the Transmissible Diseases Regulations” means the Blood and Tissue (Transmissible Diseases) Regulations 1985 made under the Health Act 1911.
+the Transmissible Diseases Regulations means the Blood and Tissue (Transmissible Diseases) Regulations 1985 made under the Health Act 1911.

 [Section 3 amended by No. 103 of 1994 s.
 18.]